CleanroomMC/cleanroom-website/docs/groovy-script/mods/roots/flower_generation.md

 ---
 title: "Flower Generation"
 titleTemplate: "Roots 3 | CleanroomMC"
-description: "When running the Flower Growth Ritual, allowed flowers will generate in the area.
-Additionally, using the spell Growth Infusion's Floral Reproduction modifier will duplicate the flower."
+description: "When running the Flower Growth Ritual, allowed flowers will generate in the area if they can be placed on the given soil block.
+Additionally, using the spell Growth Infusion's Floral Reproduction modifier will duplicate the flower, regardless of the soil block."
 source_code_link: "https://github.com/CleanroomMC/GroovyScript/blob/master/src/main/java/com/cleanroommc/groovyscript/compat/mods/roots/FlowerGeneration.java"
 ---